 See under what conditions I may take part in the union at Geneva.
 I must accept their system of elders, the popular choice of authorities in the Church of God by majorities, not to repeat what I have said on discipline and on the clergy.
 These are conditions which must precede.
 If I believe these things to be contrary to the word, I must force my conscience or withdraw.
 In France, one must accept a system of delegates, synods, church-inspection, a synodal committee, voting by majority which binds the churches, a proportional majority in certain cases.
-Suppose I believe that the principle which requires of us to decide in the things of God by majorities, is an utterly carnal principle (necessary in human things, but-an abomination in the Church, since the Spirit must reign there, and two spiritual men may be right in face of a whole crowd), here am I, if I do not accept a principle which to my mind denies the authority of the Holy Ghost, excluded from the unity of what is called the Church of France.
+Suppose I believe that the principle which requires of us to decide in the things of God by majorities, is an utterly carnal principle (necessary in human things, but an abomination in the Church, since the Spirit must reign there, and two spiritual men may be right in face of a whole crowd), here am I, if I do not accept a principle which to my mind denies the authority of the Holy Ghost, excluded from the unity of what is called the Church of France.
 It is impossible for anyone who believes in the Church and its unity, and who believes that the Holy Ghost has any authority in the Church of God, to accept such a system.
-And I pray the reader to observe here, how closely practice is connected with doctrine, and how those who are ignorant of a doctrine may act with great sincerity in establishing a common walk for Christians, without suspecting that they interfere with dogmas of the highest importance.
-There is no doctrine of greater importance, after the eternal foundations of truth have been laid, than the unity of the Church and the presence and authority of the Holy Ghost in the Church; it is a vital doctrine for these times&#8212; the importance of which can scarcely be exaggerated.
+And I pray the reader to I observe here, how closely practice is connected with doctrine, and how those who are ignorant of a doctrine may act with great sincerity in establishing a common walk for Christians, without suspecting that they interfere with dogmas of the highest importance.
+There is no doctrine of greater importance, after the eternal foundations of truth have been laid, than the unity of the Church and the presence and authority of the Holy Ghost in the Church; it is a vital doctrine for these times -- the importance of which can scarcely be exaggerated.
 Now it is evident that a system of delegation, majority of votes, a synodal committee, with regulations for not re-electing immediately all the members of the latter, is a complete denial of the authority of the Holy Ghost.
 It is founded on human

 {238}

 rights and arranged to meet the fear of human jealousies.
 If I believe in the unity of the body of Christ and the authority of the Holy Ghost, can I join that which binds me to such a system?
-Again, is it according to the word, or is it a human principle, that churches have rights in virtue of the number of their members? &#8220;Member of a church&#8221; is not a scriptural idea: a Christian is a member of the body of Christ.
+Again, is it according to the word, or is it a human principle, that churches have rights in virtue of the number of their members?
+"Member of a church" is not a scriptural idea: a Christian is a member of the body of Christ.
 The doctrine of the Church, of the unity of the body of Christ, is wanting; and men have replaced it by a system of agreement in fundamental views and of synodal authority.
-And far are they in practice from having the idea of laying down a basis which would take in all Christians, that if the principle of the profession of the faith is not accepted, the best Christian must remain outside *(Archives,* Sept.
-8.)
-And this profession of the faith must be exactly according to the creed inserted in the constitution, for all the churches must adhere to that one.|
+And far are they in practice from having the idea of laying down a basis which would take in all Christians, that if the principle of the profession of the faith is not accepted, the best Christian must remain outside (*Archives*, September 8.)
+And this profession of the faith must be exactly according to the creed inserted in the constitution, for all the churches must adhere to that one¦.